Carine Roitfeld

-Early life and family background
+Early life

 Roitfeld was born in Paris, France.
-Her father, Yakov Motelevich Roitfeld (in France – Jacques Roitfeld), was born in Belgorod-Dnestrovsky (Bessarabian province), one of five children (four brothers and a sister) in the family of the owner of the grocery and Moscow shop Motel Itsikovich Roitfeld.
-He received his law degree in St. Petersburg, practiced law there, then in Baku and Odesa.
+Her father, Yakov Motelevich Roitfeld (in France – Jacques Roitfeld), was born in Akkerman (Bessarabia Governorate), one of five children (four brothers and a sister) in the family of the owner of the grocery and Moscow shop Motel Itsikovich Roitfeld.
+He received his law degree in Odessa and practiced law in St. Petersburg, Baku and Odessa.
 In 1923 he emigrated from Russia at the age of 34, moved to Austria, in 1925 then to Germany, and after the Nazis came to power – to Paris.
 He had two children from his first marriage, the second had a daughter, Karina, who was 34 years younger than her older brother.
-Carine Roitfeld herself described her mother as a "classic Frenchwoman", she called her father "an idol", emphasizing that he was always far away.
+Roitfeld herself described her mother as a "classic Frenchwoman", she called her father "an idol", emphasizing that he was always far away.

 Career

+Modeling and early styling

 At 18, Roitfeld began modeling, having been scouted on a street in Paris by a British photographer's assistant.
 "I wasn't a star", she says.
 "I was just booked for junior magazines".
 She became a writer and then a stylist for French Elle.

 While she was working as a freelance stylist, her daughter, Julia, was in a children's fashion shoot for Italian Vogue Bambini in 1990, photographed by Mario Testino.
 In a 2005 interview with 032c magazine, Roitfeld commented, "I was not the best stylist when I worked for fifteen years for French Elle, but certainly when I met Mario Testino something happened.
 The right person for me at the right time".
 Roitfeld and Testino soon after began working as a team, doing advertising work as well as shoots for American and French Vogue.
 Roitfeld went on to work as a consultant for and muse to Tom Ford at Gucci and Yves Saint-Laurent for six years and also contributed to the images of Missoni, Versace, and Calvin Klein.

+Vogue Paris

 She was approached by Condé Nast's International Chairman Jonathan Newhouse to edit Vogue Paris in 2001.
 In April 2006, there were rumors that Roitfeld was being approached by the Hearst Corporation to take over Glenda Bailey's editor-in-chief position at U.S. Harper's Bazaar.